 - Elegantt: For creating Gantt charts

 - Planyway: For adding calendar and team timeline views

 - Trellists: Trello Lists Master: For hiding lists

 Note: Browser updates can sometimes throw an extension out of whack.
 If that happens, disable the extension, re-enable it, and refresh the browser to get everything working again.
 It’s not a sure fix, but it often works.

-As great a tool Trello already is, the extensions above make it way better.
-But remember that using the right extensions does not fix any flaws in your project management strategy itself.
-To plan and manage multiple projects well, you need to begin with a foolproof system.
+Trello is already a great tool, but the extensions above make it way better.
+Of course, using the right extensions won’t fix any flaws in your project management strategy itself.
+To plan and manage multiple projects well, start with a foolproof project management system.